Bill Dolan Interview Part 1

 Ronnie and I had taught each other how to play guitar through thousands of hours of practice and well over a hundred shows.
 Our band at the time, Whitey (which included our soul brother, Matthew Tucker on drums), was neither successful nor well-known, but there was one thing you couldn’t take away from us: almost nobody out-rocked us.
 But we weren’t King Crimson, right?
 We’d go see Jesus Lizard at Lounge Ax and say, “All right, those guys make us look like chumps.”
 But it didn’t happen very often.

-Even if Whitey was unpopular and ignored by the critics, we got our props from the bands we shared a bill with.
-Every single show, guys would come up to us and say, “Boy, you guys rock.”
-They didn’t say, “Those were catchy songs” or “Wow, that was the best show I’ve ever seen”, they said, “You boys rock!”
 And it was true.
-We brought IT every single practice and show.
+We brought IT to every single practice and show.
 What is IT?
 In a few words, the spirit of rock.
 It is the idea of giving 1,000%, every single goddamn time.
 We didn’t play half-assed.
 Even if it was a simple four-chord stomper, we took every last downbeat as seriously as a heart attack.
-Perhaps some of that rock-ness was a way for us to commensurate for our weaknesses as artists and performers, I don’t know.
+Perhaps some of that rock-ness was a way for us to compensate for our weaknesses as artists and performers, I don’t know.
 The only thing I do know is that we left nothing out there.
 We gave it every bit of piss and vinegar we had in us.

 Anyway, the point is that we were hardly ever impressed by other guitar players on the scene.
 I can count on one hand the number of guys in Chicago indie bands that I thought could play, minus a finger for Ronnie.
-[Ian Schneller of Falstaff, Fred Mangan of Clown Love, and Dale Meiners of Wesley Willis Fiasco were the others.]
+[Ian Schneller of Falstaff, Fred Mangan of Clown Love, and Dale Meiners of Wesley Willis Fiasco.]
 And it wasn’t me being arrogant; when we weren’t practicing or playing shows, we were going to shows.
 So we saw everybody.
 My opinion was based on experience, not misguided feelings of superiority.

-The way I remember it, one day in early autumn, Ronnie came home from the record store with Five Style’s debut 7” single on Sub Pop: “Waiting For The Eclipse” b/w “Summer Salt”.
+The way I remember it, Ronnie came home from the record store with 5ive Style’s debut 7” single on Sub Pop: “Waiting For The Eclipse” b/w “Summer Salt”.
 Ronnie put the “Summer Salt” side on first, and I made him play it again.
 And again.
 And again.
 We didn’t even get to the flipside for another hour.
-To say that I lost my mind is wrong.
-My mind got up and walked straight out of my skull, like, “That’s it.
-I’m outta here.”
-For the next month or so, I drove Ronnie crazy about playing that record—since I didn’t have a turntable.
-In that moment, Bill Dolan turned my world upside down.
-All this time I thought I could play guitar.
+For the next month or so, I drove Ronnie crazy about playing that record (I didn’t have a turntable).

-Our previous band, Brain Kiss, had been working with producer Brian Deck for the last two years, so when we formed Whitey, he offered to help us make a record.
-The sessions were set for early November, so he called us down to Idful Music a few times to hang out and talk shop.
-During one of the pre-production meetings, we discussed the additional musicians we wanted to play on the record.
 We asked C.J.
 Bani (Uptighty) to play keyboards on a few cuts.
 David Singer (Kid Million, David Singer and the Sweet Science) would come and do some vocals.
-Brian had lined up Julie Liu to play violin and Mitch Straffer on accordion.
+Brian had lined up Julie Liu to play violin and Mitch Straffer on the accordion.
 At one point I said to Brian, “Man, we’d love to get Bill Dolan to play on a few songs.”
 Not a problem, Brian said.
-He’s a friend and I’m sure he’d be happy to play on a few tracks.
+He’s a friend, and I’m sure he’d be happy to play on a few tracks.

 Whiteycover1